 It was darker here and it would be darker still in an hour or two as the sun set and the fog rolled in.
 She did not know how they would go in the dark or even if they would.
 Stopping and lighting a fire might not give them away through the dense forest and fog, but she was quite sure these men would take no chance of being found.

-She was shocked she had not yet been bound and gagged.
+She was shocked they had not bound and gagged her yet.

 Thus, with nothing to do but bear the offenses against her body and wait for an opportunity to answer nature’s call, Brìghde determined that she was going to chastise her mother heavily for not thinking to supply her a horse.

 Soon the woods grew black and the soldiers slowed their horses to a walk.
 After some time passed, they stopped.
-Three men dismounted and one wrangled Brìghde from her soldier’s lap, clearly expecting her to fight, but even if she wanted to, she was too tired and sore and stiff to fight.
+Three men dismounted and one wrangled Brìghde from her soldier’s lap, clearly expecting her to fight, but even if she wanted to, she was too tired and sore and stiff.
 He put her on her feet.
 Her head spun, her legs buckled, and she fell over.
-Her soldier dismounted and gently assisted her to rise and held her whilst she gained her feet.
+Her soldier dismounted and gently assisted her to rise and held her whilst she regained her balance.

-“Well!” she croaked, still holding on to his armored arm.
+“Well!” she croaked, still holding on to his gauntleted arm.
 “That was an adventure.”

 “Mea culpa, my lady,” he said, “but we are in a rush.”